 The 3PL sends each package via a shipping service provider.

-Fourth-party logistics (4PL) is another operating model that manages the entire supply chain.
+Fourth-party logistics (4PL) represents a more comprehensive approach where a single provider manages your entire supply chain.
 A 4PL provider often partners with various 3PL providers, serving as a single point of contact for the client.

 Sean Peek co-founded and self-funded a small business that's grown to include more than a dozen dedicated team members.
 Over the years, he's become adept at navigating the intricacies of bootstrapping a new business, overseeing day-to-day operations, utilizing process automation to increase efficiencies and cut costs, and leading a small workforce.
 This journey has afforded him a profound understanding of the B2B landscape and the critical challenges business owners face as they start and grow their enterprises today.